-Disney Holiday 2021 Merch Is Here to Bring Some Early Holiday Cheer - E!
+20 Festive Fun Must-Haves for Disney Fans This Holiday Season - E!
 Online

 We independently selected these products because we love them, and we hope you do too.
 Shop with E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

-This Mickey-shaped wreath will immediately put a smile on your visitors' face.
-It's made with felt and features a cute plaid bow and red and white bead accents.
+These holiday-themed leggings from Torrid feature Mickey and his favorite pals.
+This is one comfy piece you can wear all day at the parks.

-Mickey Mouse Collectible Key 2021 Sketchbook Ornament
+Mickey and Minnie Mouse Glass Drop Sketchbook Ornament 2021

-The Mickey Mouse Collectible Key 2021 Sketchbook Ornament will unlock all kinds of holiday magic this year.
+The Mickey and Minnie Sketchbook Ornament will help you celebrate the holidays with a lot of love.

 Mickey Mouse Holiday Zip-Up Hoodie & Joggers